-Can we generalize to other children and other contexts?
+Can We Generalize to Other Children and Other Contexts?
 The most important limitations of the current study are to generalizability.
-Even more critical than the small sample size is the unique culture of the UC Davis Center for Child and Family Studies.
+Even more critical than the small sample size is the unique culture of the CCFS.
 The findings that at least some preverbal infants and toddlers can use gestures to represent feelings, emotions, and time concepts must be contextualized by the highly gesture-rich environment in which gestures were consistently modeled and responded to.
-There is no reason to believe that this aspect of the context could not be replicated in other childcare centers or the home environment, but the current results must be interpreted with specific context in mind.
-With the growing popularity of the Baby Signs Program (Acredolo & Goodwyn, 1992) among both parents and childcare centers in the United States and other nations, there are growing opportunities to further the study of preverbal children's use of symbolic gestures in interaction contexts.
+There is no reason to believe that this aspect of the context could not be replicated in other childcare centers or the home environment, but the current results must be interpreted with the specific context in mind.
+With the growing popularity of the Baby Signs Program (Acredolo & Goodwyn, 1992) among both parents and childcare centers in the United States and other nations, there are growing opportunities to further the study of preverbal-children's use of symbolic gestures in interaction contexts.

 Additionally, the generalizability of the findings on the order of symbolic gesture development is limited by the somewhat cross-sectional nature of the current study design.

-Though infants were followed intensively for 8 months, and toddlers for 3.5 months, in order to understand the development of different symbolic gestures and emotion concepts over time, a larger sample of children should be followed for approximately 2 years - from before the beginning of non-symbolic gesture use to after the beginning of word use.
+Though infants were followed intensively for 8 months and toddlers for 3.5 months, to understand the development of different symbolic gestures and emotion concepts over time, a larger sample of children should be followed for approximately 2 years-from before the beginning of nonsymbolic gesture use to after the beginning of word use.

-Why were there so few observed uses of emotion and feeling gestures?
-One limitation of this study is that the data most likely underestimated the number of children in this sample who could and did use emotion, feeling, and time gestures, as well as the number of times each child used the gestures.
-Rather than constructing a circumstance in which children's emotion gestures were specifically elicited, testing whether all infants were capable of using them, I gathered a sample of spontaneous gesturing behavior as it was used in everyday caregiver-child interactions in this real but unique classroom environment.
-I observed only 1% of the children's time in the classroom, and likely only 1% of infants' gesturing behavior; but these observations were typical of everyday use of gesturing behavior within the daily routines around which data collection was structured.
+Why were There so Few Observed Uses of Emotion and Feeling Gestures?
+One limitation of this study is that the data most likely underestimated the number of children in this sample who could and did use emotion, feeling, and time gestures, and the number of times each child used the gestures.
+Rather than constructing a circumstance in which children's emotion gestures were specifically elicited, testing whether all infants were capable of using them, I gathered a sample of spontaneous gesturing behavior as it was used in everyday caregiver-child interactions in this real, but unique, classroom environment.
+I observed only 1% of the children's time in the classroom, and likely only 1% of infants' gesturing behavior, but these observations were typical of everyday use of gesturing behavior within the daily routines around which data collection was structured.
 Though this design was limited in its ability to verify the full abilities of each child, it describes meaningful behavior by children and caregivers in the important context of childcare.
 Future studies should be designed with complementary controlled tests of elicited gestures as well as observation of spontaneous gesturing in an interaction context.